surniaulula/wpsso/README.md

 <h3>Highly Customizable</h3>

-<p>WPSSO Core offers hundreds of filter hooks to customize its behavior and output, provides extensive developer documentation with examples, includes dozens of 3rd party integration modules in the Pro / Premium version, and offers several optional Free and Pro add-ons to extend WPSSO Core's functionality.</p>
+<p>WPSSO Core offers hundreds of filter hooks to customize its behavior and output, provides extensive developer documentation with examples, includes dozens of 3rd party integration modules in the Pro / Premium version, and offers several optional complimentary and Premium add-ons to extend WPSSO Core's functionality.</p>

 <h2>Installation</h2>